alphonse92/vplplusplus_jail_jlib/README.md

 3. API_TOKEN:  client JWT token for Vpl Jlib, see the administrator guide for the VPL api.
 4. JAIL_PORT: Jail port
 5. JAIL_SECURE_PORT: jail secure port
+6. CACERT: path to your ca-certificate, to request to your own servers behind of SSL
+7. HOST_FILE: path to a custom hosts file.
+This hosts file is used to resolve DNS internally by the prissioners proccess.
+If you dont provide it, the executions will never resolve domains e.g. google.com.
+This file is like /etc/hosts files in unix systems.

 **example**